February 12, 2019

-Eight types of foods are responsible for nearly 90% of food allergies:
+Eight biggest food allergies that are responsible for nearly 90% of food allergies:

 ● Tree Nuts

 Even when they are not life-threatening, allergy symptoms can make parents worry, and take the fun out of a child’s camp experience.

-How to protect your child from food and outdoor allergies at camp
+How to protect your child from food and outdoor allergies at summer camp

 Be proactive rather than reactive.
 Print out these allergy cards that can be handed to your camp counselors!

 ● Daily allergy medicine or antihistamines in case of a flare-up

 ● Hypoallergenic bedding and pillows